rmateosr/SJ_Classifier_pipeline/README.md

 ----
 ## How to use
-To run the classifier, use the following command from the directory containing the script:
+To run the classifier, exacute the following command from the directory containing the script:
 ```bash
 Rscript SJ_Classifier.R /path/to/input_file.tsv /path/to/output_file.tsv
 ```